michaelgena/nuxeo-google-calendar-publisher/README.md

 ## Deploy

-Upload the zip file generated (nuxeo-google-calendar-publisher-mp/target/nuxeo-google-calendar-publisher-mp-xxx.zip) into your local packages and install it.
+Upload the package marketplace generated under the folder nuxeo-google-calendar-publisher-mp/target/ into your local packages of the nuxeo platform and install it.

 ## Nuxeo Studio

-Import the automation operation "Publisher" in your project registry You will find a new entry under the automation tools:
+Import the automation operation "Publisher" in your project registry.
+You will find a new entry under the automation tools:

-Notification>Publish on Google Calendar
+**Notification>Publish on Google Calendar**

-The operation expects multiple parameters:
+This operation expects multiple parameters:
 - userEmailAddress: the user e-mail to whom an event will be created
 - summary: the title of the event
 - location: the location of the event